• Skip to content

 About hepatitis B

-Hepatitis B is caused by the hepatitis B virus.
+Hepatitis B is caused by hepatitis B virus.
 If you get infected with this virus, it travels through your blood to your liver, where it causes inflammation.

-Hepatitis B is more common in other parts of the world, especially in developing countries that don’t have immunisation programs.
+Hepatitis B is more common in other parts of the world, especially in countries that don’t have immunisation programs.
 If you aren’t immunised and travel to these places, you can be at risk of getting hepatitis B if you’re exposed to the blood of someone who’s infected with the virus.

 How hepatitis B spreads